Minor Influencing People: Psychology and Practice

 • The group assignment will count for 40% of the final grade.
 There is no minimum grade for the group assignment

-• The written test final exam will count for 60% of the final grade (4.5 required to pass the course).
+• The written test final exam will count for 60% of the final grade (To be eligible to obtain a final grade, your written test grade needs to be at least 4.5).

 Your overall grade must be at least 5.5 to pass the course.